Somewhere in America (film)

 Somewhere in America is a 1917 American silent drama film starring Thomas J. Carrigan and Francine Larrimore.
 It was written by June Mathis and directed by William C. Dowlan.
-This film is extant at George Eastman House, Rochester New York.
+A copy is known to be held at the George Eastman House in Rochester, New York.

 Plot

 As described in a film magazine, this film contained some new scenes and a new story line, with old scenes from the 1916 film Rose of the Alley featuring Mary Miles Minter patched into it as an attempt to "cash in" on Minter's fame.
-In the original film, Minter had played the sister of Thomas J. Carrigan's character, but in this film she was depicted as his wofe in the dozen or so old scenes which were recycled.
+In the original film, Minter had played the sister of Thomas J. Carrigan's character, but in this film she was depicted as his wife in the dozen or so old scenes which were recycled.

 The plot concerns the attempted theft of plans for new aeroplanes, with a heroine who was at first in love with the villain intending to steal these plans, but who later fell for the hero who thwarted the villain's plans.